pmichaillat/latex-math/README.md

-# LaTeX Commands to Typeset Math
+# LaTeX Commands to Write Math

 This repository contains commands to easily write mathematical expressions in LaTeX, and easily read them.